keepforever/itm-gql-service/README.md

 ```sh
 prisma deploy
 ```
-which should update the backend with new defs and relations src/generated/prisma.graphql should auto-update as a result.
+This should update the backend with new defs and relations src/generated/prisma.graphql should auto-update as a result.

 #### To remove old deployment; limited free tier cleanup